bcgov/cappy/README.md

 * Standard **PostgreSQL v17** installation
 * Deployed via **Helm** (no operator required)
-* Works in any managed OpenShift environment
+* Works in any OpenShift environment
 * Does **not** require cluster-admin permissions
 * Runs as a **single-instance StatefulSet** backed by a PVC
 * Uses the official `postgres:17-alpine` image